-a.
+- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
 If so, specifically describe.

-b.
+None. - b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources.

-c.
+None.
+We completed a cultural resources survey for this site that showed no indication of any Indian or historic use. - c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.